trilitech/tezos-developer-docs/docs/developing/octez-client/installing.md

 Then set the RPC node for the client as described above.

-For more information about using the Docker image, see [Using Docker Images And Docker-Compose](https://tezos.gitlab.io/introduction/howtoget.html#using-docker-images-and-docker-compose) in the Octez documentation.
+For more information about using the Docker image, see [Using Docker images](https://octez.tezos.com/docs/introduction/howtoget.html#using-docker-images) in the Octez documentation.